falseywinchnet/airspyhf/README.md

 # User mode driver for Airspy HF+

 This repository contains host software (Linux/Windows) for Airspy HF+, a high performance software defined radio for the HF and VHF bands.
+This version is modified to make it able to compile and run appropriately on MUSL linux.
+It is also hinted for pragmas and modern c++ versions for a bit more performance on modern systems.

 http://www.airspy.com/airspy-hf-plus